PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 This does not mean your test was a failure!
 It suggests that the results observed between the variants could be due to random chance rather than the change you implemented.
 Here are few next steps you can consider:

-- **Check you gathered enough data:**  If your sample size was too small or your testing period was too short, you might need to extend the duration of your test to gather more data.
+- **Check you gathered enough data:**  If your sample size was too small, or your testing period was too short, you might need to extend the duration of your test to gather more data.

 - **Consider smaller changes:** If you made a large change, it could be that smaller aspects of the change had different impacts – some positive, some negative, leading to an overall insignificant result.
 Consider breaking down the change into smaller parts and testing these individually.